Festive Flavors: Holiday Wine Pairing Suggestions for Thanksgiving, Christmas, Hanukkah Dishes & Beyond

-For puddings, especially with a toffee-focus, Sarah Phillips recommends a Sweet & Nutty-styled Tawny Port.
-These rich, seductive yet pleasantly soft fortified wines from Portugal are typically found aged for 10, 20, 30 and even up to 40 years.
-A popular dessert pairing often served chilled.
+For puddings, especially with a toffee focus, Sarah Phillips recommends a sweet & nutty-styled Tawny Port.
+These rich, seductive yet pleasantly soft fortified wines from Portugal are typically found aged for 10, 20, 30, and even up to 40 years.
+This is a popular dessert pairing that is often served chilled.

 For a dark chocolate pairing, again Sarah recommends a Port wine, yet this time an LBV, or “Late Bottle Vintage.”
 Typically, fortified wines are fruitier on the palate with a silky tannin structure.
 Released 4 to 6 years after their vintage, they are usually ready to be consumed upon release.

 Liquid Dessert and/or Fruit Tart Pairings